openstack-infra/elastic-recheck/README.rst

 - Queries should not return any hits for successful jobs, this is a sign the query isn't specific enough

+In order to support rapidly added queries, it's considered socially acceptable to +A changes that only add 1 new bug query, and to even self approve those changes by core reviewers.

 Future Work
 ------------
 - Move config files into a separate directory
 - Make unit tests robust
-- Merge both binaries
 - Add debug mode flag
-- Split out queries repo
 - Expand gating testing
 - Cleanup and document code better
 - Sort out resolved_at stamping to remove active bugs
 - Move away from polling ElasticSearch to discover if its ready or not
 - Add nightly job to propose a patch to remove bug queries that return no hits -- Bug hasn't been seen in 2 weeks and must be closed
+- implement resolved_at in loader

 Main Dependencies
 ------------------